PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 point, and the production call remain unchanged.
 Resume by mechanically extracting the corrected owner with exact AST and owner/wrapper equality; do not create a pull request.
+That extraction is now complete in `passes/elementwise_roundtrip_nchw_nhwc_layout.py`.
+Its 705-line function AST is exact to checkpoint `79862309`, the lowerer retains a one-return compatibility wrapper, and the ordered production call is unchanged.
+Sixteen direct owner/wrapper families produce identical statistics and complete normalized ModelIR state, while a two-match contract proves one graph-index construction.
+No substantive top-level pass owner now remains in the lowerer.
+Resume by characterizing the nested 66-line layout-recovery prefix and adjacent 51-line layout/reshape/attention prefix before designing an explicit phase- runner boundary; do not create a pull request.